 On your return journey, if arriving by coach from you accommodation then this will drop you off right outside the departure area.
 When you walk through the doors there will be a large departures board in front of you that will tell you which check-in desk/s to head for for your flight.

 If you have a hire car you will find the entrance to the car hire parking on the left just after you enter the airport road system.
 Park in an empty space in your company’s area and make a note of the bay number.
 Then hand in your keys at the office either in the parking area or in the terminal.

 If you are travelling with only hand luggage, and have your boarding pass, then you can head straight to airport security, which is the other side of the check-in desks.

-There is a Costa Coffee in the landside area if you need a (very expensive) coffee while you are waiting to check in.
+There is a Costa Coffee in the landside departures area if you need a (very expensive) coffee while you are waiting to check in.

 There are two sets of check-in desks.
 One set to the far right of the terminal (desks 1 to 32) and the others past Costa Coffee and the fish tank (desks 33 to 66).

 You can get to the Fuerteventura airport security area by going through the check-in desks.
 When it is not busy, often the entrance to the security area that is behind the check-in desks in the left hand side (desks 33 to 66) is closed.
 So you need to walk back past Costa Coffee, and the large fish tank, to the other security checkpoint entrance.

 I have never seen any large queues to get through security – at least nothing like you can get at some airports in the UK and elsewhere.